MDA2AV/MDA2AV/README.md

 ![Views](https://komarev.com/ghpvc/?username=MDA2AV)

 I am an engineer between software and hardware and mainly work with C, C# and Python.
+My projects are focused on trading ergonomics for performance and customization freedom.

 My focuses are:
  - High performance networking